 - Non-metal food and water bowls

 How to Care for a Hermit Crab

 Feeding hermit crabs.
 In the wild, hermit crabs eat at night, so it’s recommended to feed your pets at night as well.
-Feed them a balanced diet and always crush all pelleted foods before feeding the crabs.
+Feed them a balanced diet.
+If they aren't eating pelleted food, you may want to add water to soften.
 Supplement your hermit crab's diet with fruits and leafy vegetables like kale.
 They take small bites and eat slowly, but any leftovers in the morning should be removed.
 Last, always make sure they always have fresh, clean, chlorine-free water.